 In April 2015, the FASB issued ASU 2015-05, Intangibles - Goodwill and Other -Internal-Use Software (Subtopic 350-40), Customers Accounting for Fees Paid in a Cloud Computing Arrangement, to help entities evaluate the accounting for fees paid by a customer in a cloud computing arrangement.
 The amendments provide guidance to customers about whether a cloud computing arrangement includes a software license.
-If a cloud computing arrangement includes a software license element, then the customer should account for the software licenses element arrangement consistent with the acquisition of other software licenses.
+If a cloud computing arrangement includes a software license element, then the customer should account for the software license element arrangement consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 The amendments are effective for the Company for annual and interim periods beginning after December 15, 2015.
 A Company can elect prospective or retrospective adoption and early adoption is permitted.
 The Company expects to adopt this standard in its first quarter of 2016.
 The Company is currently evaluating the potential impact of the new guidance.

 In April 2015, the FASB issued ASU No. 2015-03, Interest-Imputation of Interest (Subtopic 835-30), Simplifying the Presentation of Debt Issuance Costs.
 This guidance requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability.
 This guidance is effective for the Company for fiscal years and interim periods beginning after December 15, 2015, and requires retrospective application.
-We expect to adopt this guidance when effective, and do not expect this guidance to have a significant impact on our financial statements, although it will change the financial statement classification of our debt issuance costs.
-As of March 31, 2015 and December 31, 2014, the Company had \$1.2 million and \$1.3 million of net debt issuance costs included on its condensed consolidated balance sheets.
+The Company expects to adopt this guidance when effective, and does not expect this guidance to have a significant impact on its financial statements, although it will change the financial statement classification of its debt issuance costs.
+As of June 30, 2015 and December 31, 2014, the Company had \$1.1 million and \$1.3 million of net debt issuance costs included on its condensed consolidated balance sheets.
 Under the new guidance, the net debt issuance costs would offset the carrying amount of the respective debt on the condensed consolidated balance sheets.

 In May 2014, the FASB and the International Accounting Standards Board (IASB) jointly issued ASU No. 2014-9, Revenue from Contracts with Customers (Topic 606), which clarifies the principles for recognizing revenue and develops a common revenue standard for GAAP and International Financial Reporting Standards (IFRS).
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
-The ASU is effective for public entities for annual and interim periods beginning after December 15, 2016.
-Early adoption is not permitted under GAAP and retrospective application is permitted, but not required.
+The ASU was originally effective for public entities for annual and interim periods beginning after December 15, 2016.
+On July 9, 2015, the FASB voted to defer the effective date by one year and to allow early adoption for all entities, however not before the original effective date of annual reports beginning after December 15, 2016.
+Retrospective application is permitted, but not required.
 The Company is currently evaluating the impact of adopting this guidance on its financial position and results of operations.